Skip to main content

 Self-apply lower bound; OraVisa quote includes full service

 Total costs are estimates for a single adult applicant.
 Document preparation costs vary based on your employment situation and existing bank account type.
-OraVisa service fee covers document review, cash fee payment at Consulate, submission, tracking, and passport collection.
+OraVisa service fee covers document review, fee payment, VFS submission, tracking, and passport collection.

-Total Japan Visa Cost — Indian Passport Holders (Free Single Entry)
+Total Japan Visa Cost — Indian Passport Holders (Reduced Government Fee)

 Self-Apply (AED)